marmelab/react-admin/Caching.md

 # Caching

-Not hitting the server is the best way to improve a web app performance, and its an ecological footprint too (network and datacenter usage account for about 40% of the CO2 emissions in IT).
+Not hitting the server is the best way to improve a web app performance, and its ecological footprint too (network and datacenter usage account for about 40% of the CO2 emissions in IT).
 React-admin comes with a built-in cache-first approach called *optimistic rendering*, and it supports caching both at the HTTP level and the application level.

 ## Optimistic Rendering